 Cosyrel usually does not affect alertness but dizziness or weakness due to low blood pressure may occur in some patients, particularly at the start of treatment or upon change of medication as well as in conjunction with alcohol.
 If you are affected in this way, your ability to drive or to operate machinery may be impaired.

+Cosyrel contains sodium

+Cosyrel contains less than 1 mmol sodium (23 mg) per tablet, that is to say essentially ‘sodium-free’.

 How to take Cosyrel